andreisovidiu/andreisovidiu/README.md

 Python script that monitors CPU, RAM and DISK space values of a Linux/Unix operating system.
 It alerts the user through a Telegram message and a Twilio cellphone message once the values are breached.

 * BioDating <br>
-A men’s health app focused on optimizing dating outcomes through science.
-It provides actionable insights based on biology and neuroscience to enhance confidence, refine social interactions, and increase your likelihood of successful dates, giving you the edge in the dating world.
+An innovative mobile app that helps couples understand and optimize their intimate life by tracking hormonal cycles and libido patterns.
+Built with React Native and Expo, it provides scientifically-backed insights to enhance relationship intimacy and connection.

 #### Contact me